afni/afni_doc/nifti/notes.rst

 .. _nifti_notes_dh:

-One file vs two files
+Dataset: one or two files
 =======================================

 Some image formats separate the data (numbers comprising the